trippalamb/School/CS-517-01/final_reports.md

 A#: 25002371

-I wrote the c++ code in vscode on windows and then moved it over to Linux to double check compilation.
-Typora was used to write markdown and generate pdfs of this report.
-I am more familiar with Python, JS, Fortran, and Rust so Claude AI was used for syntax lookups and idiomatic c++ patterns.
-I use windsurf for autocomplete.
+I wrote the C++ code in VS Code on windows and then moved it over to Linux to double check compilation.
+Typora was used to write markdown and generate the pdf of this report.
+I am more familiar with Python, JS, Fortran, and Rust so Claude AI was used for syntax lookups and idiomatic C++ patterns.
+I use Windsurf for autocomplete.
 All logic is my own.

 ---